rkt/rkt/Documentation/devel/architecture.md

 ![rkt-systemd](rkt-systemd.png)

 There's a systemd rkt apps target (`default.target`) which has a [*Wants*][systemd-wants] and [*After*][systemd-beforeafter] dependency on each app's service file, making sure they all start.
+Once this target is reached, the pod is in its steady-state.
+This is signaled by the pod supervisor via a dedicated `supervisor-ready.service`, which is triggered by `default.target` with a [*Wants*][systemd-wants] dependency on it.

 Each app's service has a *Wants* dependency on an associated reaper service that deals with writing the app's status exit.
 Each reaper service has a *Wants* and *After* dependency with `shutdown.service` that simply shuts down the pod.